Instructional Design: Multimedia Learning Strategies

 “I really enjoyed reading over your project, Danielle!
 You did a nice job providing the lesson’s audience, subject area, and 4 objectives.
 The objectives are clearly stated and are supported within the lesson activity.
 Nice job, including the detailed materials used for the lesson.
 Your activity sequence is very organized and flows nicely.
 I like how you kick off the lesson by doing a think-pair-share on student choice for reading books.

 I also like how the students will watch book trailer videos and discuss common elements and what they liked about the trailers.
 Well done providing several resources for images, music, and applications to create the book trailer.
 Your rubric is very detailed and supports how you assess the students from IC – Excellent.
 Nice job completing the lesson critique for your project.
 I really like your completed storyboard on ‘There’s No Such Thing as a Dragon.’
-You did a great job including the script, images, timing, and text on the screen.
+You did a great job, including the script, images, timing, and text on the screen.
 Thank you for your hard work!”

 M. Lynn, Instructor